Download Short & Long Bio here (PDF).

-Tania has an unusual background because her work and knowledge spans the business, public, creative and community.
-She is able to draw together cross-sector themes relevant to business and government sectors.
+Tania has an unusual background because her work and knowledge spans the business, government, creative and community sectors.
 She is a dynamic and insightful speaker, MC, panel member, workshop leader and performer and enjoys customising her contributions to create outstanding and memorable outcomes.

 Individuals, communities, corporations and governments face increasing challenges and accelerating change, and Tania expand mindsets and inspires audiences to think more laterally and creatively about the future.
 In 2018 Thinkers50 invited her to be a keynote speaker and performer at the World Business Forum in Denmark.

 For 10 years Tania produced the ground-breaking Creative Innovation Asia Pacific forum bringing together international and national leaders to focus on managing and preparing for a rapidly changing world.
 Creative Innovation Global has received international and national awards including Corporate Event of the Year in the global Eventex Awards.
 Creative Universe and Creative Innovation Global were ranked among the top 20 event organizers and agencies from around the world as part of the newly released Eventex All-Stars Index.